Gilead quarterly profit falls on COVID sales drop, legal settlement charge

 Second-quarter sales of the hospital-administered drug fell 43% from a year ago to $256 million, well below analysts' forecasts of $351 million.

-Gilead reported second-quarter earnings of $1.34 per share excluding items, on total revenue of $6.6 billion, down from $1.58 a share and revenue of $6.26 billion in the year-ago quarter.
+For the second quarter, Gilead reported earnings of $1.34 per share excluding items, on total revenue of $6.6 billion, down from $1.58 a share and revenue of $6.26 billion in the year-ago quarter.

 Wall Street analysts had expected an adjusted profit of $1.64 per share on revenue of $6.44 billion, according to Refinitiv data.